kongxie0313/llvmLearning/genIR/README.md

 Note: This program is based on llvm 16.0.4.

-This program will create a bitcode IR file manually.
+This program will create a bitcode IR based on a C++ function manually.
 And you can verify the validity of the IR by llvm tool **llvm-dis**.
-The C++ source of the IR is a simple sum function.
+The C++ source code of the IR is a simple sum function.

 1.Modify the first line of **Makefile**